dougeby/IntuneDocs/InTuneDocs/EndUser/company-portal-frequently-asked-questions.md

 ## What is the Company Portal and what can you do with it?
 The Company Portal gives you access to the data and apps of your company or school.
 You can get the Company Portal two different ways:

 - By installing the Company Portal app on your device.
-You typically get the Company Portal app by going to the app store on your device, but your IT administrator can also install the Company Portal app for you.
+You typically get the Company Portal app by going to the app store on your device, but your IT admin can also install the Company Portal app for you.
 - By going to the [Company Portal website](http://portal.manage.microsoft.com) that your IT administrator set up.

 There are a few minor differences between the Company Portal app and the Company Portal website, but you can do most of the same tasks on both.
 Following are some tasks you can do: